srijanrodo/erdos_ds_project/README.md

-# How People Vote
+# Voting:Demographics & Outcomes
 ## A look into how socioeconomic factors affect voting patterns
 ### Project for Datascience Bootcamp, Erdos Institute, Summer 2024

-Group Members: Srijan Ghosh, Li Meng, Giovanni Passeri, Alicia Xiao
+Group Members: Srijan Ghosh, Li Meng, Giovanni Passeri, Yu (Alicia) Xiao

 ## Overview
 We take a look at how various relatively static socioeconomic factors affect voting patterns across the US by considering a county level breakdown of the 2020 US presidential election.